-Parentheses: How to Use ( ) Correctly - The Write Practice
+Parentheses: How to Use ( ) Correctly

 This is all well and good, but let’s talk about the things that really trip people up: using parentheses and other punctuation.
 Does the period go inside or outside the parentheses?
 How about the comma?
 Let’s clear up this confusion once and for all.

-If the part in parenthesis is inside a sentence, the punctuation goes outside the parentheses:
+If the part in parentheses is inside a sentence, the punctuation goes outside the parentheses:

 Sally felt queasy (maybe eating six cupcakes was a bad idea).

-If the part in parentheses is not within another sentence, the punctuation goes inside the parentheses:
+If the part in parentheses is a complete sentence but not within another sentence, the punctuation goes inside the parentheses:

 Henry tracked mud across the floor as he came in from the rain.
 (Sorry, Mom.)

-If the part in parentheses is several sentences long, or if it uses special punctuation, like a question mark or exclamation point, the punctuation goes inside the parentheses:
+When the part in parentheses is several sentences long, or if it uses special punctuation, like a question mark or exclamation point, the punctuation goes inside the parentheses:

 Mark doubted it would rain today (but for the garden’s sake, he hoped it would!).